jsiek/arete/README.md

 `1`).
 Likewise for when `y` is initialized with `40`.
 The variables `x` and `y` go out of scope at the end of the function, after the `return`.
-When they go out of scope, the associated pointers are "killed", and because those pointers have permission `1`, the memory at their address is deallocated.
+When they go out of scope, the associated pointers are *killed*, and because those pointers have permission `1`, the memory at their address is deallocated.